Why Some Papers Are Rejected After Minor Revisions

 7. Editorial Risk Reassessment

-If doubts persist, even minor, editors may reject to protect journal standards.
+If uncertainty remains, rejection may be preferred to protect journal standards.

 8. Incomplete Documentation of Changes